nightingaleproject/canary/README.md

 ## Canary EDRS Testing Framework

 Canary is an open source testing framework that supports development of systems that perform standards based exchange of mortality data.
-Canary provides tests and tools to aid developers in implementing the FHIR death record format.
+Canary provides tests and tools to aid developers in implementing the Vital Records Death Reporting (VRDR) FHIR death record format (http://hl7.org/fhir/us/vrdr).

 Canary can test a data providers ability to:
 - Produce FHIR Death Records